12 Welding Tips for Beginners: Master Arc Welding Basics

 5. Joint Fit-Up and Groove Preparation — The Foundation 🧱

 Good welding starts with good fit-up.
 Gaps, poor alignment, and dirty edges make welding harder and less predictable.
-Always spend time preparing joint edges and fit-up before striking an arc.
-Clean, square edges and consistent root gaps lead to predictable penetration and less rework.
+Always spend time preparing joint edges and fit-up before you strike an arc.

-• Butt joints on thin materials often require no bevel; for thicker materials bevel appropriately (single V, double V, J, or U groove) to enable full penetration with manageable heat input.
+• Butt joints on thin materials often require no bevel.
+For thicker materials bevel appropriately (single V, double V, J, or U groove) to enable full penetration with manageable heat input.

 • Use clamps and tacks to hold alignment.
 Magnetic squares and parallel blocks can save time and improve precision.